averkinderen/uptec.github.io/_posts/2024-01-12-auth-series-2-protect-api-with-azure-entra-id-and-access-it-via-postman.md

 Take a note both the OAuth v2 authorization and token endpoints like the image below:

-**NB: This is api's app registration not Postman's app regisration**
+**NB: This is api's app registration not Postman's app registration**

 ![2024 01 11 17H50 19](/assets/images/auth-series-2/2024-01-11_17h50_19.png)